Preventing the Need for Emergency Dental Care in Pickering

 Immediate Steps to Take During a Dental Emergency

 If you find yourself facing a dental emergency, taking the right steps before reaching the dentist can minimize damage and ease discomfort.
-Here’s a list of what you can do:
+Here’s a list of what you can do: Learn more about contact our Pickering dental office.

 1. Rinse with Warm Water: This helps clean the area and remove any debris, whether it’s a chipped tooth or gum injury.